NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     Float the exposure for each image.
 Will give incorrect results if only one image is present.
 It usually gives marginal results.

---float-cameras
-    Float the camera pose for each image except the first one.
-It is suggested that this option be avoided and bundle adjustment be used instead.

---float-all-cameras
-    Float the camera pose for each image, including the first one.
-Experimental.
-It is suggested to avoid this option.

 --shadow-thresholds <arg>
     Optional shadow thresholds for the input images (a list of real values in quotes, one per image).